bulletmark/pystand/README.md

                         before rechecking for latest.
 Default is 60 minutes --purge-days PURGE_DAYS
                         cache release file lists for this number of days after last version referencing it is removed.
-Default is 30 days
+Default is 90 days
+  --github-access-token GITHUB_ACCESS_TOKEN
+                        Optional Github access token.
+Can specify to reduce rate limiting.
   -V                    show pystand version

 Commands: